 Improving the quality and validation of technical training

 In 2019, ATS worked closely with ToolingU-SME to develop five customized skills assessments.
 As part of the new initiative, every newly hired technician must complete a 157-question assessment measuring his or her skills in different core areas.
 With the help of ToolingU-SME, these statistically validated assessments have established a more consistent methodology for determining skill levels and credentialing ATS technicians.
 These new assessments also offer the ability to identify niche specialties.

 Since many of our sites are specialized, we’ve added the ability to implement micro-credentialing.
 Even if your overall skills are more beginner-level and you’re a Tech Level 1, you could have some very specialized skills in an area like PLC or hydraulics.
 This greatly helps with career pathing and ongoing skills development.
 It also supports our subject matter expert network within our Reliability 360® remote monitoring and analytics technology center.

-The Reliability 360® team uses their subject matter expert network to further enhance site support with specialized skill sets.
+The Reliability 360® team uses its subject matter expert network to further enhance site support with specialized skill sets.
 By identifying niche specialties earlier during the assessment phase, ATS reliability experts can quickly recruit the right talent for solving various challenges across customer sites.

 Stepping into the future of digital training, together

 With this partnership, ATS and ToolingU-SME will continue to collaborate and pioneer the next phase of advanced digital training.
 One key focus will be the implementation of augmented reality into virtual training programs.
 ATS believes that Virtual Reality (VR) and Augmented Reality (AR) will change the future of digital training, saying: